RobinKa/OpenMultiBox/README.md

 # Guide
 1. Download binaries from [Releases](https://github.com/RobinKa/OpenMultiBox/releases) or build them yourself with CMake (requires Qt5).
-2. Edit `settings.json` (mainly setting the WoW path and instance count, the rest is for copying WTF settings)
+2. Edit `settings.json` (mainly setting the WoW path and instance count, the rest is for copying WTF settings and finding the window)
 3. Make sure your WoW uses borderless or windowed mode
 4. Start `OpenMultiBox.exe` which will launch the WoW instances and align them
 5. Log in and turn on key broadcasting with F10